 Whether they work from the office or home, employees are a major factor in your success (or failure).
 The marketing team is especially important since they embody the expression of your brand and its messaging.
 While the benefits of taking care of your employees are many, it is easy to lose sight of them when they are not in the company office and are working remotely.

-Here are several ways to keep your marketing team strong while working remotely.
+Here are several ways to keep your remote team strong while working remotely.

 1. Remind them that they’re valued

 You might have heard that remote teams are more productive.
 This is primarily because remote employees are happier and healthier when they work from home.
 But if there is another factor that employees who work remotely value the most, it is when the employer shows they’re valued.